xicotet/xicotet/README.md

 <!-- , witnessing the motocultores' incredible speed and skill firsthand. -->

-- 🌱 I’m currently learning **iOS development with Swift** and **cross-platform app development with KMP**.
+- 🌱 I’m currently learning **cross-platform app development with KMP** and **iOS development with Swift**  .

 - 📫 How to reach me → **contact@pablocano.org**

-- ⚡ Fun fact → I love endurance running races like marathons or half marathons.
+- ⚡ Fun fact → I love endurance running races like marathons and half marathons.

 ## Connect with me:
 <p align="left">